GW Recaps–The Hanged Man, Chapters Seven, Eight, Nine

 Then Gabriel is in an ER, with Danny and Jim.
 They are concerned, Gabriel is agitated.
 After finding out he has a concussion but is okay, Gabriel is surprised to see Alex coming into the ER to check on him.
 They engage in some inappropriate flirting.
 Gabriel stays overnight at the hospital, then the next day is home on pain meds.
 His other best friend Veronica comes to visit and care for him.
 She commiserates with his situation and agrees there’s something more to Raymond’s death.

 Gabriel, who can’t stop checking on things, is reviewing his email and is shocked to see a very brief message from his former boyfriend Joel.
-Gabriel is both glad and consternated, knowing how difficult getting an answer from Joel is.
-But he tries to get him to contact.
+Gabriel is both glad and aggravated, knowing how difficult getting an answer from Joel is.
+But he tries to get him to reply further.
 Outside of that, Gabriel is considering his next move.

 Hear the screams of Center 42